Nunie123/data_engineering_on_gcp_book/ch_11_deployment_pipelines.md

 We now have a code repository with two DAGs that we want deployed to GCP and two unit tests we want to pass before we allow our code to deploy.

 ## Create a GCP Trigger
-Now let's create a trigger.
-This trigger will kick off a series of Bash commands to test our code, then deploy it to GCP any time our GitHub repo's master branch has been updated.
+Now let's create a Trigger.
+This Trigger will kick off a series of Bash commands to test our code, then deploy it to GCP any time our GitHub repo's master branch has been updated.

 To accomplish this we'll first make our Cloud Build configuration file defining the commands we want to run when a change is pushed to the master branch.
 As you can probably guess just by looking at the file below, we're having Cloud Build take two actions.
 First, we're having it run our tests, just like we did in the command line above.
 If that succeeds without raising an error, then we will copy (using `rsync`, discussed in Chapter 3) the contents of our `dag/` folder into the GCS bucket where our Composer instance looks for DAGs.
 To find the bucket used for our Composer instance execute:
 ``` Bash